rgb-archive/spec/rgb_specification_bip_style.md

 </pre>

 * Inputs
-	* `Color_Input` is a valid colored input (will explain later how a user can be user of the validity of a colored input).
+	* `Color_Input` is a valid colored input (we will explain [later](###process) how a user can verify the validity of a colored input).
 There could be another colored input
-	* `BTC_Input` contains an amount of BTC to pay asset's fee to the issuer.
-There could be any number of btc input.
+	* `BTC_Input` contains an amount of BTC to pay an asset-transfer fee to the issuer through the `Issuer_Fees` output.
+There could be any number of bitcoins in input.
 * Outputs (the order is irrelevant)
-	* `Color_Output` contains the amount of asset exchanged between the two parties. (the satoshi amount is mapped 1:1 to the number of asset shares).
-There could other 4 colored output
+	* `Color_Output` contains the amount of asset exchanged between the two parties (the satoshi amount is mapped 1:1 to the number of asset shares).
+There can be up to 4 additional colored outputs,
-	* `Issuer_Fees` contains the amount of BTC required by the contract released by the issuer for that specific asset.
+	* `Issuer_Fees` contains the amount of BTC as required within the [contract](###contract) released by the issuer for that specific asset.
 	* `Change_Output` is a partially colored output which mixes bitcoin and number of asset shares
-	* `Color_Def` contains 32 encrypted byte defining the transaction.
+	* `Color_Def` contains 32 Bytes encrypted.
+These Bytes define the transaction.

 ### Process

-Every time before an asset exchange, the payee has to give the payer an address where he wants to be paid, an amount and a tagging value.
+Every time before an asset exchange, the payee provides the payer with an **address** where he wants to be paid, an **amount** and a **tagging value**.
-The tagging value is used to tag the transaction in a way such that only the partecipants of the trade know the details of the transaction (such the asset type of the transaction)
+The tagging value is used to tag the transaction in a way such that only the partecipants of the trade know the details of the transaction (i.e. details regarding the asset type of the transaction).

 Supposing we have an issuance of an asset and two transactions